JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 kubectl label pod multitool pci=true
 ```

-And we can test again:
+And test again:

 ```bash
 kubectl exec -t multitool -- sh -c 'nc -zvw 3 cartservice.hipstershop 7070'
 ```
-Now, we can successfully connect from the MultiTool pod in the default namespace to a service in the hipstershop namespace as long as they both have the 'pci=true' label.
+Now, you can successfully connect from the MultiTool pod in the default namespace to a service in the hipstershop namespace as long as they both have the 'pci=true' label.

- Microsegmentation with Hipstershop
+ Identity-aware Microsegmentation with Hipstershop
 ===============
 To perform the microsegmentation we will need to know more about how the application communicates between the services.
 The following diagram provides all the information we need to know:

 ![Image Description](../assets/hipstershop-diagram.png)

-After reviewing the diagram we can come up with a table of rules that looks like this:
+After reviewing the diagram come up with a table of rules that looks like this:

 Source Service | Destination Service | Destination Port